EMS West and Western Regional EMS Inc 1002 Church Hill Road Pittsburgh, PA 15205 412/242-7322

-EMS Update 2017 is the EMS Institute’s thirtieth annual conference and exhibit.
+EMS Update 2018 is the thirty-first annual conference and exhibit for EMS West.

 We are proud to have Western Regional EMS Inc. as the sponsor and producer of this event.
-WREMS is a non-profit organization devoted to sponsoring educational activities on behalf of the EMS Institute.
+WREMS is a non-profit organization devoted to sponsoring educational activities on behalf of EMS West.

 Most of the classes count toward continuing education requirements for EMRs, EMTs, AEMTs, Paramedics, PHRNs, PPHEs and PHPs as defined by the Pennsylvania Department of Health, Bureau of Emergency Medical Services.
 Continuing education credits also may be applied to EMS certifications from other states.
 Check with your state agency.
 Additional information on the con-ed credits is available in each class and at the registration desk.

 The expanded exhibition area is open to conference attendees and the general public at no additional cost.

 Registration for EMS Update 2018 begins in January 2018.
 Sorry, but we cannot hold any spaces.

 The EMSI Board of Directors chose to have a committee develop the educational programming for EMS Update 2018.
 Committee members include: Douglas Garretson, Paul Colligan, Miles Darby, Diane Fitzhenry, Nora Helfrich, Richard Kaufman, Dave Lindell, Richard Lippert, Jonathan Madaras, Robert McCaughan, Thomas McElree, Dr. Paul Paris, and Rodney Rohrer.

 All classes are filled in the order in which paid registrations are received.

 Class schedules and faculty are subject to change.
 WREMS reserves the right to cancel a course due to insufficient enrollment.